Industry: Building Goods Distributor in Morrisville, North Carolina

 Instead, Ivar recommended a chain driven powered roller conveyor from Hytrol, with a few custom additions for added safety.
 Ivar brought in one of AEC’s controls integration partners, who designed a control system with redundant photo eyes at the discharge of the conveyor.

 While some conveyor systems use a fixed end stop, this system would ensure that the ultra heavy duty load would stop at the end when needed while allowing other loads to run off the end onto a piece of specialty equipment.
 Additional photo eyes increases safety by preventing the conveyor from moving the load until the roll-up door is fully open and the fork truck driver has pulled out from under the load.

 Finally, a pair of emergency stop switches were installed: one outside the building and one inside.
 This would ensure that the 3500 lb. load would always be in their control during the entire transport.

 Our construction supply client is very pleased with their new, custom-designed method of unloading incoming skids.
 They were able to invest in capital equipment that can be relocated with the company and saved them thousands of dollars over installing a very large and expensive custom roll-up door that would ultimately have to stay with the leased building if/or when they relocate.
 Efficiency has increased without sacrificing the safety of employees – an important factor for both the client and Advanced Equipment Company.

-About the author: Ivar Lonon is a Conveyor & Material Handling Specialist at Advanced Equipment Company.
+Ivar Lonon is a Conveyor & Material Handling Specialist at Advanced Equipment Company.
 He is responsible for system sales and turnkey integration of material handling systems with over 30 years of experience in systems engineering, project management and systems integration.
-Contact Ivar with any questions and connect with Ivar on LinkedIn.